Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 }
 ```

 The Authorize attribute enforces that the user must be authenticated with the specified XeroSignUp scheme.
-As we've configured this using the OpenID plugin in our startup, the unauthenticated user will be redirected to the xero identity server and must log in.
+As we've configured this using the OpenID plugin in our startup, the unauthenticated user will be redirected to the Xero identity server and must log in.
 Once successful, the `SignUpAsync` function will execute.
 It first uses the access token returned from the identity server to construct a XeroOAuth2Token.

 ```c#
 private async Task setTokenAsync()